Zilog Z80: Bugs

 The OTDR instruction does not conform to the Z80 documentation.
 Both the OTDR and OTIR instructions are supposed to leave the carry (C) flag unmodified.
 The OTIR instruction operates correctly; however, during the execution of the OTDR instruction, the carry flag takes the results of a spurious compare between the accumulator (A) and the last output of the OTDR instruction.

 Example code

 The following Z80 assembly source code is for a subroutine named memcpy that copies a block of data bytes of a given size from one location to another.
 The data block is copied one byte at a time, and the data movement and looping logic utilizes 16-bit operations.
-It demonstrates a variety of instructions but in practice it would not be coded this way as the Z80 has a single instruction that will replace this entire subroutine: LDIR.
+It demonstrates a variety of instructions but in practice it would not be coded this way as the Z80 has a single instruction that could replace this entire subroutine: LDIR.
 The sample code will move one byte every 46 T-states.
 Substituting the LDIR instruction will move each byte in only 21 T-states.
 Note that the assembled code is binary-compatible with the Intel 8080 and 8085 CPUs.